Draghoyns/FLAIR-1/src/zone_detect/metrics/README.md

 ## Notes

 - Ensure the input dataset matches the expected structure.
+You can always create a new one with by providing no `--data` in the command.
 - For more details, refer to the code in `main.py`.
-- For custom parameters, you can manually change `frozen_config.yaml`
+- For custom parameters, you can manually change `frozen_config_***.yaml`
+- If multiple options are provided as a list in the config parameters (e.g. `img_size_detection`), the script will automatically run for all possible combination of parameters ad stack the related metrics per combination.

 ## TODO